RunnersRevival/Rerun-server/README.md

 **Q:** I've seen this project referred to as OutrunSharp in the past.
 What's the deal with that?
 * **A:** After OutrunSharp started becoming its own thing, we decided to rename it to Rerun.
 Keep in mind Rerun is still focusing on bringing a solid codebase to the Runners server space.

+**Q:** Isn't there another rewrite going on?
+What's with the fragmentation?
+* **A:** Simply put, the development team is getting familiar with Runners server framework through having their own takes at rewrites, with one server, Spikewall, being written in C# just like Rerun is.
+However, Spikewall is much further along than Rerun, due to its simplicity.